-This homemade seitan recipe using gluten flour provides an easy and economical route to a great DIY plant-based protein.
+This homemade seitan recipe using gluten flour is the easiest way to make this great DIY plant-based protein.
 Be sure to see the step-by-step guide in this post on how to make seitan from scratch using vital wheat gluten flour.
 You’ll also find a link to a roundup of delicious vegan recipes for making the most of this versatile high-protein food.

 Store-bought seitan can be quite good, or it can be shoe-leather tough, to use a non-vegan metaphor.
 And while it’s not ridiculously pricey, it isn’t as much of a protein bargain as beans, or even tofu.
-That changes when you make it at home.
+That changes when you make your own seitan at home — it’s so much more economical!

 I’ve been tweaking this simple formula for years, and though you’ll find a number of variations in books and around the web (incorporating chickpea flour, nut flours, flavorings, beans, etc.), it’s good to nail this basic recipe first, to get the feel of how to make seitan.
 Then, by all means, experiment as much as you’d like.